 With the KreativEU Alliance a new generation of EU citizens working together across cultures, borders, languages, sectors and disciplines will be educated.
 Students from the KreativEU are expected to be leaders of change and enablers of societal transformation.
 The Alliance will achieve this vision by establishing a KreativEU Heritage European campus, linking spaces and places to knowledge, creativity, education, research and innovation.

-The KreativEU consortium includes partners who have close relationship to cultural and artistic environments, having a complementary focus of their study programmes, i.e. conservation-restoration, production technics, documental cinema, tourism, archaeology, cultural landscapes management, information and communication technologies, sound and image (Polytechnic Institute of Tomar), languages and literature, musicology, cultural studies, archaeology, cinematographic and audio-visual studies, visual arts (Paul-Valéry Montpellier 3 University), national folk music in education, archival sciences, artistic practices (pottery, glass, haptic models), literary studies, geo-heritage, traditional local sports (University of South Bohemia), heritage studies, history and tourism, archaeological cartography, spiritual traditions (Valahia University of Targoviste), development of rural areas, economics and management of tourism, (D. A. Tsenov Academy of Economics), design and architecture (Adana Alparslan Türkeş Science and Technology University).
+The KreativEU consortium includes partners who have close relationship to cultural and artistic environments, having a complementary focus of their study programmes, i.e.

+conservation-restoration, production technics, documental cinema, tourism, archaeology, cultural landscapes management, information and communication technologies, sound and image (Polytechnic Institute of Tomar), national folk music in education, archival sciences, artistic practices (pottery, glass, haptic models), literary studies, geo-heritage, traditional local sports (University of South Bohemia), heritage studies, history and tourism, archaeological cartography, spiritual traditions (Valahia University of Targoviste), development of rural areas, economics and management of tourism, (D. A. Tsenov Academy of Economics), micro and non-invasive diagnostics applied to art objects (paintings, statues, ceramics, textiles, ancient books, drawings, artistic and archaeological artefacts) both in museums and outside, science and new materials applied to restoration, gastronomic and food traditions related to the territory, wine laboratory experience and tourism (University of Camerino), design and architecture (Adana Alparslan Türkeş Science and Technology University).

-All the involved Universities have vast experience in transnational cooperation, especially for which regards education, research and mobility.
+All the involved Universities have vast experience in transnational cooperation, especially regarding education, research and mobility.
 The KreativEU Network will be built upon this pool of past projects, entailing relevant and innovative deliverables, research protocols and scientific productions, and also Regional National and International networks of partners and stakeholders, with each member ending up receiving much more than it brought to the common table.